jileyitayo/LandingAI2/prd.md

 - "A landing page for a yoga studio with calming colors"
 - "A portfolio website for a photographer with gallery"
 - "A restaurant website with menu and reservations"
+- "A modern business template with blue tones and professional layout"
 ```

 **Acceptance Criteria:**